Ilmosal/IPQC-sandbox/README.md

 # IPQC-sandbox
-Simple qiskit sandbox environment for University of Helsinki course "Introduction to programming of quantum computers"
+Simple qiskit sandbox environment for University of Helsinki course "Introduction to programming of quantum computers".